-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Install Dry Hydrant off of Farrell Hill Road on Map 235, Lot 2 to Provide Water Supply for Rural Fire Suppression Medium Term 3-4 Years Fire Department This existing unnamed pond requires a dry hydrant next to it.
+Action Number Action Action Timeframe Responsible Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded off of Farrell Hill Road Medium Term 3-4 Years Fire Department This existing unnamed pond requires a dry hydrant next to it.
 There is no other water source close by.
 Up to thirty homes are on this road and the adjacent Reservoir Road.
 The dry hydrant would be installed in the Town right-of-way.
 The Highway Department might be able to help the Fire Department install the dry hydrants.
-Lightning, Wildfire, Drought, Hazardous Materials, Fire Farrell Hill Road Cost is for materials, connections, strainers, labor for the contractor, and NHDES permitting installation of the dry hydrants.
+Lightning, Wildfire, Drought, Hazardous Materials, Fire Road Cost is for materials, connections, strainers, labor for the contractor, and NHDES permitting installation of the dry hydrants.
 Cost has increased in the last few years.
-USDA Fire Grant, Town Dry Hydrant Expendab le Trust Fund Install Dry Hydrant at Johnson Pond off of Clement Hill Road on Map 215, Lot 4 and Map 216, Lot 5 to Provide Water Supply for Rural Fire Suppression Short Term 1-2 Years Fire Department Lightning, Wildfire, Drought, Hazardous Materials, Fire Cost is for materials, connections, strainers, labor for the contractor, and NHDES permitting installation of the dry hydrants.
+USDA Fire Grant, Town Dry Hydrant Expendab le Trust Fund Install Dry Hydrant at Johnson Pond off of Clement Hill Road on Map 215, Lot 4 and Map 216, Lot 5 to Provide Water Supply for Rural Fire Suppression Short Term 1-2 Years Fire Department There is no other water source in the area.
+This dry hydrant would serve about two dozen homes and would be installed in the Town right-of-way.
+The Highway Department could help the Fire Department install the dry hydrants.
+Drought, Pond / Clement Hill Rd Cost is for materials, connections, strainers, labor for the contractor, and NHDES permitting installation of the dry hydrants.
 USDA Fire Grant, Town Dry Hydrant Expendab le Trust Fund Install Dry Hydrant off of Second NH Turnpike on Map 220, Lot 27 to Provide Water Supply for Rural Fire Suppression Long Term 4-5 Years Fire Department High value areas without water suppression.
 There is no other water source in the area except for this unnamed deep ponded area.
 This dry hydrant would serve about two dozen homes and would be installed in the Town right-of-way.
-The location would be close to one of the Lightning, Wildfire, Drought, Hazardous Materials, Fire Second NH Expendab
+The location would be close to one of the Lightning, Wildfire, Drought, Hazardous Materials, Fire Turnpike Cost is for materials, connections, strainers, labor for the contractor, and NHDES permitting installation of USDA Fire Grant, Town Dry Hydrant Expendab le Trust Fund